Ssssssaber/Parallel-programming-labs/Readme.md

 # About
-Labaratory projects for parallel image prosessing and clustering
+Laboratory projects for parallel image processing and clustering

 # Usage
 #### App A